HugoMVale/polykin/docs/reference/properties/viscosity/MUVMX_lucas.md

 ## Examples

-Estimate the viscosity of a 60 mol% ethylene/N₂ mixture at 350 K and 10 bar.
+Estimate the viscosity of a 60 mol% ethylene/N₂ gas mixture at 350 K and 10 bar.

 ```python exec="on" source="console"
 from polykin.properties.viscosity import MUVMX_lucas